giannimassi/coding-challenge/README.md

 The output will be a list of urls, each followed by the result of the check (OK only if the response code is 200).

 ## Comments

 Understanding who is the user of the application and what are the usecases is quite important in choosing the right interface to such program.
 In this case I made the least possible number of assumptions without overengineering this simple program, choosing to read the urls from a file passed via environment variable and print the output to stdout which is compatible with automated use (daemon) and command-line on-demand use (e.g. power user utility).
 An obvious improvement in case it used with automation is to make the output machine-readable.

-About the testing, I have chosen to implement a unit test for the `checkResponseCode` function and for the `main`function, providing two levels of testing, one for the most important function in the code base, the other one, to make sure the whole code path is tested.
-Given the simplicity of the task I didn't deem necessary to implement unit tests for all the functions individually, althought that would be preferred, providing more usefuleness that the current approach when it comes to maintaining the code.
+When it comes to testing I would love to know why the brief required a coverage of 99%, since I suspect it is either higher than needed or coming from some certification requirements.
+In my experience 99% coverage is not always a good goal to have from an engineer perspective, since having a very high coverage does not necessarily mean the code is well tested.
+The threshold that in my experience makes more sense for a very high quality software development team is 90%.
+What I prefer to focus on is what code is tested.
+As a code reviewer I need to make sure that the relevant edge cases are tested, not just the code path.

+In line with these thoughts I have decided to implement the unit tests that I felt were important to have.